 Many other courses have smaller sections on scales as well, so subscribe to learn specifically how to play scales through rock, rockabilly, jazz, and blues styles!

-Check out the COURSES section of the Fret Zealot app and see for yourself!
+Check out the COURSES section of the Fret Zealot app or online and see for yourself!

 We developed Fret Zealot courses because we know that the music education industry has to change.
 Fender’s CEO has been quoted several times saying they estimate that 90% of new players give up playing guitar (forever) after just a few weeks.
 It’s a shame considering how many benefits playing guitar (or ukulele or bass) has.
 With thousands of customers around the globe, we’ve realized why people quit (and why others don’t!).
 Here are the main reasons why people quit their instrument: